Frugal Living and Fun: Free or Inexpensive Activities and Hobbies

 Enjoying a Frugal Lifestyle

 Following a frugal lifestyle is very helpful if you have a low income or if you’re saving for a special purchase or event.
 You need to have fun and continue to enjoy life while you're saving money, though.
 This is especially important if frugal living becomes your permanent lifestyle by choice or by necessity.
 Fortunately, many free or inexpensive activities can be very enjoyable and satisfying.
-While any hobby can become expensive if fancy equipment or clothing is purchased, the following activities can be performed very cheaply or for no cost at all.
+While many hobbies can become expensive if fancy equipment or clothing is purchased, the following activities can be performed very cheaply or for no cost at all.

-Reading Books and Periodicals for Free
+Reading Books for Free

 Don’t buy books; borrow from a library whenever possible.
 If you have a library near your home, you probably have access to a huge source of free entertainment and education.
 If the nearest public library is difficult to visit, borrow as many books as you can to last you between trips.
 Joining a public library is very often free.
 A nearby college or university library can be a fantastic resource for learning and fun, although you may have to read books at the library instead of borrowing them.